darkdragn/rusty-nhentai/README.md

 I'm just slapping this together last minute.
 I've used this solo for years and some others might want it.

+### TL;DR

+1. Download a binary from the releases tab or build it yourself, see below
+1. Create a yaml called rusty-nhentai.yaml in your current directory
+  1. it should have the keys cookies and user_agent, get those from your browser inspect screen
+1. Enjoy!
+You can pull with the magic number or search.

 ### Building

 As simple as: `cargo build --release`